What is Pilates?

 Pilates Rehab vs Traditional Pilates

 While you can receive many benefits from a Pilates workout or taking a traditional Pilates class, these do not aim to improve an imbalance or heal an injury.
-Pilates rehab is distinctively different and taught by someone with physical therapy training.
+Pilates rehab is distinctively different and taught by someone with therapy training.

 Schedule an Appointment